-A conservative approach to the budget process was again taken for the 2019-20 school year due to the volatility of the economy and the uncertainty of state aid revenue due to cut backs to reduce the NYS deficit.
+A conservative approach to the budget process was taken for the 2020-21 school year due to the volatility of the economy and the uncertainty of state aid revenue due a warning of an up to 20% hold back of state aid from NYS.
 Cautious budget administration continued to be practiced to protect against revenue cuts by pulling back on certain expenditures and programs.